turbobabr/sketch-devtools-assistant/README.md

 Sketch DevTools Assistant uses [CocoaScript](http://github.com/ccgus/CocoaScript) framework by [August Mueller](http://github.com/ccgus) for running Sketch plugins using actions or automation.

+The [flat Sketch icon desing](https://dribbble.com/shots/1705797-Sketch-App-Icon-Yosemite-Edition?list=users&offset=0) for the app was shamelessly borrowed from [Mehmet Gozetlik](http://dribbble.com/Antrepo).
+Thanks you Mehmet for the great work! :)

 ## License

 The MIT License (MIT)